ga4gh/va-spec/docs/source/modeling-foundations.rst

 .. figure:: images/evidence-line-semantics.png

   Semantic Meaning of Evidence Lines.

-  **Legend**  Left: An abridged version of a Pathogenicity Evidence Line data model, showing only attributes reporting central claim it puts forth (attributes describing provenance information are omitted).
-Center:  An example of a Pathogenicity Evidence Line instance.
-Right: Plain language meaning of structured data in the example.
+  **Legend**  Evidence Line Model, Example, and Meaning. **Left**: An abridged version of a Pathogenicity Evidence Line data model, showing only attributes reporting central claim it puts forth (attributes describing provenance information are omitted). **Center**:  An example of a Pathogenicity Evidence Line instance. **Right**: Plain language meaning of structured data in the example.